jasp-stats/jaspBain/inst/help/BainTTestBayesianOneSample.md

 bain One Sample t-test
 ==========================

-The bain (Bayesian informative hypotheses evaluation) One Sample t-test allows you test the nulthypothesis that the mean of a variable is zero versus one-sided and two-sided alternative hypotheses.
+The bain (Bayesian informative hypotheses evaluation) One Sample t-test allows you test the null-hypothesis that the mean of a variable is zero versus one-sided and two-sided alternative hypotheses.

 ### Specification of the bain One Sample t-test